AlibabaCloudDocs/ros/intl.en-US/Resource Types/CS/ALIYUN::CS::ManagedEdgeKubernetesCluster.md

 # ALIYUN::CS::ManagedEdgeKubernetesCluster

-ALIYUN::CS::ManagedEdgeKubernetesCluster is used to create a managed edge Container Service for Kubernetes \(ACK\) cluster.
+ALIYUN::CS::ManagedEdgeKubernetesCluster is used to create edge Managed Kubernetes clusters.

 ## Syntax